Explorable Parity Automata

 In the union product $\A\times\B$, it is enough to take $\max(k,n)$ tokens: if $1\leq i\leq\min(k,n)$, the token number $i$ follows the strategy of the token $i$ in $\A$ on the first coordinate, and the strategy of the token $i$ in $\B$ in the second one.
 If $\min(k,n)< i\leq\max(k,n)$, say wlog $k< i\leq n$, the token $i$ follows an arbitrary strategy on the $\A$-component and the strategy of token $i$ on the $\B$-component.

-However, \agents may need up to $kn$ tokens to play in $\A\times\B$ when the accepting set is $F_\A\times F_\B$: the token $(i,j)$ will use the strategy of the token $i$ in the $k$-explorability game of $\A$ together with the strategy of the token $j$ in the $n$-explorability game of $\B$.
+However, \agents may need up to $kn$ tokens to play in $\A\times\B$ when the accepting set is $F_\A\times F_\B$, as \emph{one} token needs to accept both paths of the product.
+The token $(i,j)$ will use the strategy of the token $i$ in the $k$-explorability game of $\A$ together with the strategy of the token $j$ in the $n$-explorability game of $\B$.
 This lower bound of $kn$ cannot be improved: consider for instance the intersection product $\A_k\times\A_n$, where $\A_k,\A_n$ are from Example \ref{ex:explo}, using as alphabet the cartesian product of their respective alphabets: $\{a,a_1,a_2,\dots,a_k\}\times\{a,a_1,\dots,a_n\}$, or $\{a,b\}^2$ in their binary alphabet versions. \end{proof}

-Notice that a similar notion was introduced in \cite{KM19} under the name \emph{width}.
-In \cite{KM19}, the emphasis is put on another version of the explorability game, where tokens can be duplicated, and $|Q|$ is an upper bound for the number of necessary tokens.
+Notice that a similar notion was introduced in~\cite{KM19} under the name \emph{width}.
+In~\cite{KM19}, the emphasis is put on another version of the explorability game, where tokens can be duplicated, and $|Q|$ is an upper bound for the number of necessary tokens.
 In this work, we will on the contrary focus on non-duplicable tokens.
-However, some results of \cite{KM19} still apply here.
+However, some results of~\cite{KM19} still apply here.
 In particular the following holds: